-Join Richard Harrington for an in-depth discussion in this video Get a consistent color mode with Conditional Mode Change, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Get a consistent color mode with Conditional Mode Change, part of Photoshop: Automation.

 We took a brief look at the conditional image mode change earlier, and I just want to revisit it because it's a very useful command.
 You'll want to make an action for this, and even potentially a droplet, to avoid any problems in your workflow.
 Let's start by opening up an image that's not RGB.
 This particular image is using the CMYK color space.
 Opening up the actions commands, I'm going to make a new set called Production with my initials.
 I'll now make the action, and call this 'convert to RGB', okay and click record, will insert a menu item.